List of equipment of the Finnish Army: Hand grenades

+Infantry equipment

 Army aviation

 The NHIndustries NH90 tactical transport helicopter is the main type of transport helicopter used, having replaced Soviet Mi-8s.
 The Army also uses Hughes 500 D and E helicopters in reconnaissance and training roles.
 The Finnish Army has 11 unmanned reconnaissance airplanes (RUAG Ranger), which are used for reconnaissance and artillery targeting purposes, and in 2012 ordered a number of unmanned Aeronautics Defense Orbiters.